-Historian Jonathan Lewis says JFK and Donald Trump have some “pretty noticeable similarities.”
-On the surface the youngest ever US President in history and the oldest are chalk and cheese, but he maintains there are some interesting parallels between them.
+Historian Jonathan Lewis says Presidents John F. Kennedy and Donald Trump have some “pretty noticeable similarities.”
+On the surface, the youngest ever US President in history and the oldest are chalk and cheese, but he maintains there are some interesting parallels between them.

 He also said that the two were viewed with suspicion by people in both their respective parties and that, “neither one is an ideologue… that’s a reason for optimism because being flexible is critical.”

 Read more: What you should know about John F Kennedy

 Lewis also said that both seemed to be interventionist in economic matters – Trump because of his habit of tweeting about American companies and Kennedy for denouncing the steel industry during his presidency for raising prices.

 He also says that JFK “stumbled” in foreign policy and wonders if Trump might do the same.
 Both nominated Secretaries of State with impressive private sector resumes but no actual experience in diplomacy.